 A natural log cabin gives you unbounded freedom and you can enjoy a rustic experience.
 Log cabins are all about bringing the feel of the ‘outdoors’ in your home through natural light, spectacular views and use of wood.
-But while enhancing this rustic feel of your log home, it is equally important to weatherproof your log cabin against wind, cold air and moisture.
-The best insulated log homes may still have gaps that let in these wind, cold air or moisture.
+But while enhancing this rustic feel of your log home, it is equally important to weatherproof your log cabin against the wind, cold air and moisture.
+The best-insulated log homes may still have gaps that let in these wind, cold air or moisture.
 The cracks do not have to be big for drafts and big heating bills.
 Protecting and maintaining the logs is an easy job, but it is often neglected, which can be detrimental to the condition of your property from log rot, mold or decay.
-There are simple steps to check for any trouble areas that may have developed so you can weatherproof your log home and ensure it stands beautiful for years to come.
+There are simple steps to check for any trouble areas that may have developed so you can weatherproof your log home and ensure it stands beautifully for years to come.

 Large Roof Overhangs

 Dampness can cause damage in log cabins.
-Having a large roof overhang ensures that rain water lands far away from your cabin.
+Having a large roof overhang ensures that rainwater lands far away from your cabin.
 It keeps water from coming in contact with the logs to a minimum so that the moisture content of the logs is not disrupted.
 Large overhangs also ensure that harsh sunlight does not affect the logs by providing adequate shade in the hot months.
 A properly designed roof overhang can save lots of trouble over the years.
 Do not make the overhang too short to save on construction costs as it may lead to premature log failure, multiple ingress points and increase maintenance costs.
 It is better to use rain gutters when constructing your overhangs to mitigate log rot and strengthen the structure of your log cabin.

 Sealing and Staining

 Moisture is enemy number 1 for your log home.
 Your logs should ideally have moisture content around 14-15%.and anything above it will cause mildew, mold, blistering and log rot.
 When weatherproofing your cabin, you have to consider the natural climate, cabin size and also your budget.
 There are two basic forms of sealing- caulk and weather stripping.
 With caulk, which is a flexible compound, you can fill cracks in any construction material.
 It can also be used to seal gaps between different materials like window frames and siding.
 Today you can make caulk choices from silicone, acrylic, polyurethane, latex, or even hybrid mixes depending on the surface(s) you’re caulking.
 You can read product labels and visit manufacturer’s sites for more information on the caulk.
 Where gaps are more than ¼ inch to 3 inches wide, foam sealants can be used as an alternative to fill these cavities.
 Foam sealants can also be used around windows, chimneys, ducts, vents, and faucets.
-There are two kinds: water- based latex (less likely to warp) and polyurethane (water-resistant).
+There are two kinds: water-based latex (less likely to warp) and polyurethane (water-resistant).
 Weather stripping is used to supplement caulking and in this process a strip of vinyl around moveable doors and windows.
 Adding weather strips to windows and doors plugs air leaks, which makes your log cabin more energy efficient and comfortable.
 Weather stripping may be made from vinyl, metal, adhesive-backed foam or tape, foam, rubber or a combination thereof.

-The next step in weather proofing your log home is choosing the right stain.
-Dark stains provide better protection from weather because of additional pigmentation, whereas lighter tone stains may be affected by the sunlight easily.
-Even the interior needs staining too but if you want to leave the logs used indoors as it is, at least ensure that certain interior rooms in your cabin that are more prone to damp are stained, such as the bathroom.
+The next step in weatherproofing your log home is choosing the right stain.
+Dark stains provide better protection from the weather because of additional pigmentation, whereas lighter tone stains may be affected by the sunlight easily.
+Even the interior needs staining too but if you want to leave the logs used indoors as it is, at least ensures that certain interior rooms in your cabin that are more prone to damp are stained, such as the bathroom.
 You should stain your log cabin as soon as you have constructed the cabin, with the weather permitting- ideally within the first week of construction.
-After the initial six months the warping and shrinkage of the logs should settle down.
+After the initial six months, the warping and shrinkage of the logs should settle down.
 You log home will likely see warping and shrinkage if not sealed and stained properly immediately after being built, which may allow small ingress points for water to penetrate your cabin.

 A Solid Foundation